ardatan/graphql-tools/website/docs/stitch-directives-sdl.md

 });
 ```

-1. Include `stitchingDirectivesTypeDefs` in your schema's type definitions string (these define the schema of the directives themselves).
+1. Include `allStitchingDirectivesTypeDefs` in your schema's type definitions string (these define the schema of the directives themselves).
 2. Include a `stitchingDirectivesValidator` in your executable schema (highly recommended).
 3. Setup a query field that returns the schema's raw type definitions string (see the `_sdl` field example above).
 This field is extremely important for exposing the annotated SDL to your stitched gateway.
 Unfortunately, custom directives cannot be obtained through schema introspection.